Cristale is an online author and publisher. Her articles vary in topics and focus on life situations.

 - Opening one small Christmas present before bed on Christmas Eve.

-- Attending a special service on Christmas Eve or Day, which is usually lengthy because this is larger to celebration.
+- Attending a special church service on Christmas Eve or Day, which is usually lengthy because there is a large worship and celebration volume.

 What is Your Favorite American Christmas Tradition?

-The first reason why Christmas is magical is that it really isn't about the decorating, parties, or gift-giving.
+The first reason why Christmas is more magical this year is because it really isn't about the decorating, parties, or gift-giving.
+There are many stay-at-home orders put in place by many states and particular mandates have been enacted.
 Since the true and real meaning of Christmas is to celebrate our Lord and Savior Jesus, who is love, then the real meaning of Christmas is love.
-Christmas is about breaking bread with family and friends.
+Christmas is about doing nice things for family and friends, even strangers.
 Christmas is about the love, peace, and joy that makes this season so special.
-Studies have proven that many people are more kind, abundantly empathetic, generous, and increasingly compassionate during the Christmas season because it's the most wonderful time of the year!
+Studies have proven that many people are kinder, abundantly empathetic, generous, and increasingly compassionate during the Christmas season because it's the most wonderful time of the year!

 Here are Some Examples